kauralasoo/flow_cytomtery_genetics/analysis/variance_components/estimate_variance_components.md

 ```
 ## [1]           NA 3.705214e-14
 ```
-Ideally, we should also take into account flow_date.
+Ideally, we should also take into account flow_date that would otherwise add some noise to the data.

 ```r
 m0 = lm(CD14 ~ 1 + as.factor(flow_date), unique_df_genotype)